Custom Ping Pong Paddles: Where to Buy & How to DIY?

 Although even if you use the penhold grip, you don’t have to use a penhold blade.
 Many penholders are comfortable using regular shakehand blades with straight handles.

-The difference between the two types of blades varies from model to model, but generally speaking, penhold blades are straight, shorter, and often thicker.
+The difference between the blades varies from model to model, but penhold blades are generally straight, shorter, and often thicker.

 Allwood Blades vs Carbon Blades

-The structure of blades today are either “allwood” or carbon.
+The structure of blades today is either “allwood” or carbon.

 Which you go for is mostly dependent on your skill level.
 Allwood blades provide more feeling of the ball.
 This helps you develop your technique and play more effective shots.
 As a beginner, this is a match made in heaven.
 Allwood blades give you the feedback you need to determine which shots you play poorly, and which shots you play well — thereby allowing you to make the necessary minor adjustments.

-Carbon blades, on the other hand, tend to be faster and lighter.
-Layers of carbon break up the wood and this is where the speed increase comes from.
+On the other hand, carbon blades tend to be faster and lighter.
+Layers of carbon break up the wood, where the speed increase comes from.
 The drawback to having a carbon blade is you lose much of the feeling you would have gotten if you were using an allwood blade.

 This is why many manufacturers are trying to create carbon blades with high levels of feeling to gain the best of both worlds.